CJxD/FractalExplorer/README.md

 Authored by Chris Watts

 ## Building
-Both ANT build files and batch files are provided to successfully build the project.
+Both ANT build files and shell files are provided to successfully build the project.
-The ANT build.xml can build a JAR as well as compile the source, but build.bat just compiles and runs.
+The ANT build.xml can build a JAR as well as compile the source, but build.bat and build.sh just compile and run.

 All required libraries for this project are located under `lib`